 Goddess Tours International

-The Goddess in Ireland
+The Goddess in Cornwall

-- Transportation to all the sites
+- Transport to all sites and informed guiding

 - Time for rest and recuperation

 Cornwall lies at the south-west of Britain, the very ‘end of the land’, known as Belerion to the Celtic peoples.
 Along with Ireland, Wales, parts of Scotland, the Isle of Man and Brittany, it still retains some of the ancient Celtic culture in its history, its language and its music.
 It also has one of the highest number of ancient sites for its area in the whole of Europe.
 Many of these sites are hidden on the moors and in the valleys of this rural landscape.

 This 7 day tour will concentrate chiefly on the far west of Cornwall (West Penwith) where you will stay in Bosavern House [or if you wish, arrange your own accommodation], with a day spent in Tintagel and Boscastle.
 [You can also request additional days in other parts of Cornwall].

 The approach to visiting the sites is as being on a pilgrimage: there will be plenty of time to connect with the sites and the spirituality of the landscape, and there will also be opportunity for ritual and ceremony to honour the Goddess at some of the places.
 Join us now with this special opportunity to reach out to the Goddess in the landscape of Cornwall, along with experienced local Goddess-loving Tour Guides Cheryl Straffon and Lana Jarvis.